Overview

 We remain committed to transparency and to keeping our community informed every step of the way.

 Stay informed.
-Subscribe to our Wilcannia newsletter to stay up to date with other Water Group projects, such as our Emergency Groundwater Bore Project.
+Subscribe to our Wilcannia newsletter to stay up to date with other Water Group projects.

-The plant is designed to treat 1.2 ML per day and replaces existing infrastructure built in the 1970s.
+The plant is designed to treat 1.2 ML of water per day and replaces existing infrastructure built in the 1970s.

-It is one of three water treatment plants being delivered in the Far West thanks to a major $21.5 million investment from the Australian and NSW Governments to boost water security and quality for communities in Wilcannia, White Cliffs and Ivanhoe.
+It is one of three water treatment plants being delivered across the Central Darling Shire thanks to a major $21.5 million investment from the Australian and NSW Governments to boost water security and quality for communities in Wilcannia, White Cliffs and Ivanhoe.

-A tender was awarded to SNG Engineering Pty Ltd to build the new Wilcannia water treatment plant which is expected to have shovels in the ground by July 2025.
+A tender was awarded to SNG Engineering Pty Ltd to build the new Wilcannia water treatment plant.

-The NSW Government is currently investigating an additional emergency groundwater bore for Wilcannia, including new pipeline connection to the Water Treatment Plant.
-The bore will be used in severe drought, ensuring a reliable backup water supply should there be water quality or pipeline issues.
+The bore will be used in severe drought when the river is dry, ensuring Wilcannia has a reliable backup water supply should there be water quality or pipeline issues with the current bore at Union Bend.

 Proposed sites for test drilling, for new emergency groundwater bore